marci07iq/factory-calculator/readme.md

 Click [here](https://marci07iq.github.io/factory-calculator/) to open latest stable deployment.

-A production calculator and factory planner for Satisfactory
+A production calculator and factory planner for Satisfactory.

+This tool is intended to become general purpose, but it is currently optimized to solve the end game factory (maximal Awesome points).

 ## Features

-- Linear progamming solver (note: currently only available from code, defaults to max Awesome Points)
+- Linear progamming solver
 - Fully re-arrangable flow graph editor
 - Group multiple nodes into one large "factory"
 - Split nodes to show multiple facilities producing the same product